Family First Night is an annual New Year’s Eve event at North Vancouver‘s Mt. Seymour ski resort that includes fireworks, sledding and entertainment.

 First Night Admission

 Tickets for Family First Night at Mt.
-Seymour in 2018 cost around $30 (plus taxes) per person ages 3 and older.
-This compares to $25 last year.
+Seymour last year cost around $30 (plus taxes) per person ages 3 and older.
+This compares to $25 in previous years.

 Admission most years includes laser tobogganing, snowshoeing, s’mores, a scavenger hunt activity, face painting, crafts, family-friendly entertainment and the end-of-evening fireworks.
-For the $30 you also get free shuttle service to and from Parkgate Village at the bottom of the hill in North Vancouver.
+Included in the ticket price is free shuttle service to and from Parkgate Village at the bottom of the hill in North Vancouver.

 Not included in the price of admission is an hour of tubing at Mt.
 Seymour’s Snow Tubing Park which can be purchased for around $15 (but is limited to just 390 participants).
 Also, tobogganing is free most years, but the toboggans aren’t – you’ll need to bring your own or buy a sliding carpet at the event.